 3 Characteristics of High-Performance Remote Marketing Teams

 When overcoming these challenges, we found that creatives teams that most benefited from remote collaboration—those that improved output and increased project capacity—didn’t just replicate their manual production processes in digital form.
-High-performance teams that have created more efficiency using digital processes rely on a variety of strategies.
+High-performance teams that have created more efficiency using digital processes rely on a variety of strategies and tools for remote work.
 The most common traits of teams that thrive in remote work are:

 1. They Don't Rely on email for content sharing and review